OutSystems/docs-product/src/managing-the-applications-lifecycle/manage-it-teams/external-idp/external-idp-okta.md

     **Note**: You need this information when configuring the provider in LifeTime.

-1. To configure and activate the provider, follow the steps in the [LifeTime](#lifetime) section using the following details for for the OIDC provider information:
+1. To configure and activate the provider, follow the steps in the [LifeTime](#lifetime) section using the following details for the OIDC provider information:

     1. Click the **Use a different Client Ids for Desktop and Web tools** link and add both Application IDs using the following details: